cedricbatailler/cedricbatailler.me/content/projects/jsmediation/index.md

 # Showing causality

 Effects things have on other are sometimes indirect.
-Let's take an example invoving a soccer ball and a broken glass.
+Let's take an example involving a soccer ball and a broken glass.
 Sometimes, you will break a glass by shooting the ball right onto it.
 But sometimes not.
-Sometimes, the ball will land next to a cat, a cat peacefully sleeping on someone's laps.
-Sometimes, the cat will ended up scared which will result in a jump right onto a table, table on which was the glass[^1].
+Sometimes, the ball will land next to a cat, a cat peacefully sleeping on someone's lap.
+Sometimes, the cat will end up scared which will result in a jump right onto a table, table on which was the glass[^1].
 Indirect.

 And, sometimes, it is important to investigate how these indirect effets are